Adore2113/MarsHSim/docs/creation_notes/solar_field.md

 ###### 08/02/2026
     ♡ choosing the mid point to the estimates in my notes for variable values

-    ♡ I'm going to stick with a hardcoded tilt angle for v1 instead of adding in the sun's elevation angle

     ♡ I considered adding the wind speed to solar_field.py to inlcude them flipping when so much wind has picked up, but I feel like this could cause problems, like constant fliping and covering, and potentially missing out on sunlight in crucial conditions, along with wasted energy and mechanical wear.. this could have an option to be overwritten during low sol streaks, and set so the wind would have to be very harsh for them to cover

-    ♡ right now I have ~ 69,000 + kWh/sol extra beign generated, b/c I haven't set up a true power storage system and a separate large capacity power storage that only fills once the primary is topped off, and only sends it back into the primary storage battery
+    ♡ chose midpoint values from research estimates for the initial V1 implementation

+    ♡ designed nighttime panel behavior
+        - panels flip at a scheduled nighttime time
+        - panels return upright when daylight is detected
+        - daytime dust storms trigger protective flipping
+        - future versions may also react to severe wind conditions

+    ♡ current simulation generates just over ~ 69,000 kWh/sol of excess power:
+        - large scale energy storage has not been implemented yet
+        - plan to add secondary long term storage that fills only after the main battery reaches capacity